 A bedside table should be large enough to carry a lamp and other essentials you need by the bed.
 Make a list of items you need to hand, hand cream, mobile, remote?
 All of these will need to be placed on your bedside table.

 If you can find one with drawers, that will help with storage.
 If not, floor baskets are a great way to add more storage.
 Photos © Depasquale Maffini for Studio Giancarlo Valle, owner/designer (below) Nicole Frazen for Jenna Lyons (right).

 I’m a big believer in cushions and throws on your bed, add the softest you can find.
 Your bed should be somewhere you just want to jump onto.

 Layer enough cushions to create a nice plump feel but not too many that’s its a task to remove them all when you want to get into bed.
 The magic number is 2 pillows and 4 cushions.
 Natural fabrics such as linen, cotton etc will get even softer over time. and are warm to the touch.
-Design & Photos by House Nine
+Gara Rock Hotel, Devon © House Nine (left)

 LIGHT CANDLES FOR A WARM GLOW

 There really is something special about the glow from a flame.
 Candles are such an easy way of adding that glow and filling your room with our favourite scent.